Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### AzureDataLakeStoreWriteSettings
 #### Properties
 * **expiryDateTime**: any: Specifies the expiry time of the written files.
 The time is applied to the UTC time zone in the format of "2018-12-01T05:00:00Z".
 Default value is NULL.
-Type: integer (or Expression with resultType integer).
+Type: string (or Expression with resultType string).
 * **type**: 'AzureDataLakeStoreWriteSettings' (Required): The write setting type.

 ### AzureFileStorageWriteSettings